 The goals of the Women’s, Gender, and Sexuality Studies Program are:

-- To teach and learn about all women’s experiences, past and present
+- To teach and learn about all women’s and men’s experiences, past and present

-- To make women visible in their similarities and differences
+- To make all people visible in their similarities and differences

 - To value personal experience as a way of knowing

-- To create new knowledge about women and apply it to personal, political, and institutional change
+- To create new knowledge about women and men, applying it to personal, political, and institutional change

-- To strengthen the links among women and among women’s programs in the community and on campus
+- To strengthen the links among women, men and among programs in the community and on campus

-- To empower women by increasing choices in all women’s lives
+- To empower women and men by increasing choices in all people’s lives

 Women’s, Gender, and Sexuality Studies Programs